luisfranc123/Applied_ML_Project_Temp/README.md

 # Applied Machine Learning Project

-This project template contains the main stages of an applied project in ML.
+This project contains the main stages of a Machine Learning applied project.
 The current study aims to implement an ML-based approach to predict global average temperature increases due to distinct agro-industrial activities.

 This Template contains the following structure: